Transition to Zero-Emission Bus Study

 Additionally, with the low-cost, green electricity available in Manitoba, the cost to produce hydrogen for fuelling would be competitive or lower than diesel.

-The estimated capital costs of the first seven years of the proposed Transition to Zero-Emission Bus Program – a mixed fleet of 100-110 zero-emission buses and associated charging/refueling infrastructure – is approximately $280.4 million.
-While this is greater than the projected cost to continue status quo purchases of diesel buses, the City’s share of the costs is estimated to be lower, based on a successful application to the Investing in Canada Infrastructure program which would result in an incremental savings of $10 million while freeing up Federal Gas Tax contributions for other Transit projects.
+The estimated capital costs of the first phase of the proposed Transition to Zero-Emission Bus Program – a mixed fleet of approximately 100zero-emission buses and associated charging/refueling infrastructure – is approximately $280.4 million.
+While this is greater than the projected cost to continue status quo purchases of diesel buses, the City’s share of the costs is estimated to be lower under the Investing in Canada Infrastructure program.
+The City anticipates an incremental savings of $10 million while freeing up Federal Gas Tax contributions for other Transit projects.

 Theses buses were owned by New Flyer and leased to Winnipeg Transit during the demonstration.
 The prototype technology used on these buses was not adequate for long-term operating in Transit’s fleet.
 The buses were returned to the manufacturer when the demonstration ended in 2018.